vassar-robotics/navrim-phosphobot/README.md

 We welcome contributions!
 Some of the ways you can contribute:

+- Add support for new AI models
-- Add support for new controllers
+- Add support for new teleoperation controllers
 - Add support for new robots and sensors
 - Add something you built to the examples
+- Improve the dataset collection and manipulation
 - Improve the documentation and tutorials
-- Contribute to the code
+- Improve code quality and refacto

 ## Support